Villa Margarita St Croix USVI

 Sargassum seaweed is predicted to return to St. Croix & St. Thomas in April 2024 and will likely last until September.
 It’s impossible to predict at this stage if it will be a serious problem or minor nuisance.
 As stated above, there are always plenty of sargassum-free beaches in St. Croix to visit so don’t let it affect your vacation planning.
 Remember, many other locations get hit a lot worse!

-Sargassum St. Thomas 2024 Forecast Report
+St Thomas Sargassum 2024 Forecast Report

-What’s the current St. Thomas Sargassum seaweed situation?
+What’s the current St Thomas Sargassum seaweed situation?
 Where can I find St. Thomas Beaches without Sargassum Seaweed?

 Sapphire Beach St Thomas – sargassum level